reside-ic/reside-ic.github.io/content/blog/gotchaR-bumps.md

 you're in hell, this is a map for you."
 I'm not sure I'd go quite that far in describing my experiences, but maybe being vaguely aware of some of the banana-skins in advance might be good preparation to avoid some future diversions...

+[^1]: Emma doesn't actually like haggis, and if I offered it, she would know _exactly_ what to do with it.